-For example, some banks try to diversify their investment portfolios by taking a vested interest in bank owned life insurance policies.
+For example, some banks try to diversify their investment portfolios by taking a vested interest in bank-owned life insurance policies.

-You can sell these policies at any time, but you’ll face a penalty and additional taxes on the plan.
+You can sell these policies at any time, but you’ll face a surrender charge and additional taxes on the plan.

-By investing in this type of policy, banks are also subject to any potential, associated investment losses, whether big or small.
+By investing in this type of policy, banks can also be subjected to potential associated investment losses, whether big or small.

 Overall, the main issue with these policies is that the bank also takes on all of the risks associated with holding the insurance policy.
 There is a chance all of the premiums deposited into the account could be lost.

 That is why it’s crucial for banks to work with reputable and highly rated life insurance companies so they know they’re making a quality investment call at the end of the day.